-Palestinian toll crosses 25,000, most of the casualties are women and children, says Gaza
+Palestinian toll crosses 25,000, most casualties are women and children, says Gaza health authority

 Over 25,000 Palestinians have been killed and more than 62,000 wounded in Israel’s war on Gaza since October 7, said the Gaza health ministry on Sunday, reported the Associated Press.

-Health ministry spokesperson Ashraf al-Qidra said that at least 178 dead bodies have been brought to Gaza hospitals in the last 24 hours, adding that the toll comprised mainly of women and children.
+Health ministry spokesperson Ashraf al-Qidra said that at least 178 bodies have been brought to Gaza hospitals in the last 24 hours, adding that the dead were mainly women and children.

 The war, which started after Palestinian militant group Hamas’ incursion into southern Israel, has continued for more than three months.
 Hamas had killed 1,200 people in the attack and taken over 200 people hostage, some of whom were released in a prisoner exchange last month.

-Israel’s unprecedented air and ground strikes in Gaza have caused a humanitarian crisis in the territory, as nearly 85% of the population has been displaced, several aid agencies have said.
+Israel’s unprecedented air and ground strikes in Gaza have caused a humanitarian crisis in the territory, as nearly 85% of the population has been displaced, aid agencies have said.

 On Sunday, United Nations Secretary General António Guterres criticised Israel’s military operation for spreading “mass destruction”, reported The Guardian.